Timetable changes from Saturday 21 October

 These are supplemented by extra bus services direct from West Yorkshire cities into the heart of the Dales on Sundays and Bank Holidays, with extra services operating during the summer months.

-Dales Rover tickets offer unlimited travel on most DalesBus services on Sundays and Bank Holidays.
+Dales Rover tickets offer unlimited travel on all DalesBus services, and some connecting buses, on Sundays and Bank Holidays.
 They can be bought from the driver.
-Every paying adult can take two children (up to 16) or young people (if holding a 16-18 PhotoCard) for free.MCards loaded with weekly or longer period tickets are valid on Sundays and Bank Holidays on all DalesBus services from West Yorkshire - for the winter months that is services 873, 874 and 884.English National Concessionary Senior and Disabled passes can be used on all DalesBus services for free travel on off-peak services on Mondays to Fridays and on all services on Saturdays and Sundays during the winter months.
+Every paying adult can take two children (up to 16) or young people (if holding a 16-18 PhotoCard) for free.MCards loaded with weekly or longer period tickets are valid on Sundays and Bank Holidays on all DalesBus services from West Yorkshire - for the winter months that is services 873, 874, 875 and 884.English National Concessionary Senior and Disabled passes can be used on all DalesBus services (except demand-responsive services) for free travel on off-peak buses on Mondays to Fridays and on all buses on Saturdays and Sundays.

 To find out more please visit the DalesBus website (external site - opens in new window)